Introduction to Teradata Multiload and Fastload

 What is the Multiload DELETE Task?

-Multiload DELETE is a more efficient way of deleting a huge amount of rows, as no transient journal is used; less I/Os and disk space are required than with a normal DELETE.
+Multiload DELETE is a more efficient way of deleting many rows, as no transient journal is used; less I/Os and disk space are required than a normal DELETE.

-The Multiload DELETE is restartable from the point of failure, while a transactional DELETE causes a ROLLBACK and hast to restart from the beginning.
+The Multiload DELETE is restartable from the point of failure, while a transactional DELETE causes a ROLLBACK and has to restart from the beginning.

 Can the Tables be queried during a Multiload?